 Set Java Environment Variables :

-After the set of javac and JRE paths, we will set the environment variables in Linux.
-Many application needs to use the JAVA_Home or JRE_HOME environment variables for the java executable to use, even you can not see the java version without the environment variables set.
+After the set of Javac and JRE paths, we will set the environment variables in Linux.
+Many application needs to use the JAVA_Home or JRE_HOME environment variables for the Java executable to use.

 Path set jre home variable use below command